Cookie755233/pcc-autocheck/README.md

    - Use zoom controls to adjust the time scale
    - Filter by tender type or highlight important tenders
    - Hover over tender bars to see details or click to open full information
+   - Explore tender details through the tabbed interface
+   - View version history in the GitHub-inspired timeline view
 6. **Filter Results**:
    - Use the filter panel to narrow down by organization or type
    - Use the search box to find tenders by title